 A road trip with a treasured niece and the gift of good conversation with her?

-The significance of everyday occurrences distills and the closer we draw to God, to spirit, the wider our eyes become.
+The significance of everyday occurrences distills.
+The closer we draw to God, to spirit, the clearer our eyes become.
 The film dissipates and we can finally grasp what was there all along.
 The thing is, God uses these events to give us an opportunity to wake up . . . an opportunity.